taddison/personal-site/content/blog/2017/12/auto-deflating-event-hubs-with-a-function-app/index.md

 }
 ```

-You can now add one or more eventhub namespaces to the function (in _ScaleDown.cs_).
+You can now add one or more event hub namespaces to the function (in _ScaleDown.cs_).

 ```csharp
 var namespaces = new List<EventhubNamespace>